yvesmartindestaillades/yvesmartindestaillades/README.md

 🧬 I'm super interested in biology and I love doing research, so I joined the Herschlag lab at Stanford!
 At the moment, I'm implementing [a data processing pipeline called DREEM](https://github.com/rouskinlab/DREEM).
 I also built [a visualization tool for DREEM](https://github.com/yvesmartindestaillades/dreem-app).

 🤖 I worked on soft robotics for my master's thesis at Harvard Microrobotics Lab.
-Check out [the publication](https://ieeexplore.ieee.org/document/9982185) and [its repo](https://github.com/yvesmartindestaillades/State-Estimator-for-Soft-Arm-SESA).
+Check out [the publication in IROS 2022](https://ieeexplore.ieee.org/document/9982185) and [its repo](https://github.com/yvesmartindestaillades/State-Estimator-for-Soft-Arm-SESA).

 🧮 I like control theory and I worked on the control of [drones](https://github.com/yvesmartindestaillades/CrazyFlie-Control) and [legged robots](https://github.com/yvesmartindestaillades/CPG-based-control-for-biped).